 These accusations are based on a series of tweets published over the years.
 The state attorney highlighted 64 such posts where Hasel denounces police brutality (“The Civil Guard tortures migrants?
 That’s meant to be democracy.
 You crack a joke about fascists?
 You’re glorifying terrorism”; “the police scum claim to ‘protect’ us, while they evict families”; “if you fight for high-quality education the police arrest you or beat you in the head”) and the monarchy (“the Bourbon gangster is carousing with the Saudi monarchy that finances ISIS”; “let’s fight until Philip the Bourbon is finally evicted with his family of parasites who are enemies of the people”; “thousands of elderly people are cold and homeless while the monarch preaches from his palace”).
 The attorney also pointed to one of his songs, where he accuses former king Juan Carlos I of thievery.

 The irony is that these tweets and songs express the bitter truth.
 In August 2020, as incontestable evidence of his corrupt activities piled up, Juan Carlos fled from Spain with the connivance of the Spanish government, the justice system, and his son Philip VI, the current monarch.
 He now lives a luxurious retirement on the public payroll in Dubai, where he was welcomed by his satrap friends of the Gulf States.
 His granddaughter princess Leonor is now going to study at an expensive boarding school in Wales.
 A sarcastic headline on state TV drawing an analogy between her departure and Juan Carlos’ led to the dismissal of the scriptwriter that wrote the pun.
-Hasel’s denunciation of the brutality meted out by Spanish police was also dramatically vindicated last week, when two off-duty drunken policemen savagely beat up a father and her daughter in Linares, in southern Spain.
+Hasel’s denunciation of the brutality meted out by Spanish police was also dramatically vindicated last week, when two off-duty drunken policemen savagely beat up a father and his daughter in Linares, in southern Spain.
 This latest episode of state violence provoked mass demonstrations, which were heavy-handedly put down by riot police.
 In short, Hasel is being jailed for telling the truth.
 This is a case of blatant censorship, an attempt to cow the youth into silence and submission and shield the rotten institutions of the state, especially the monarchy and the police from criticism.

 This is not the first such attack against freedom of speech in Spain in recent years.
 Leftist and Catalan pro-independence rapper Valtònyc is in exile in Belgium after being sentenced to over three years in jail by the Spanish authorities.
 In fact, Spain tops the list of countries with most artists in jail, with 14, right ahead of Iran, according to the NGO freemuse.